9

 Market Growth and Emerging Cases

-While challenges in interoperability and governance remain, the trajectory is clear: Battery Passports are becoming the international language of responsible battery production and use.
+Battery Passports are becoming the international language of responsible battery production.

 Sources